cesar05gabriel/SwtwmdPermittingMVP/README.md

 ## SWFWMD Permitting – MVP Submission

 This project is a simple MVP implementation of a permit application system, created as part of a technical exercise.
-It includes a frontend form, basic backend logic, database integration, and the structure for address validation using USPS Web Tools.
+It includes a frontend form, basic backend logic and database integration.

 Project Overview